utz82/ZX81-1bit-Routines/1k2b/readme.txt

 Thanks
 ======

-... to kohikkis for reinstating my belief that polyphonic
+... to kokkiklhs for reinstating my belief that polyphonic
     beeper music is possible on ZX81.
 ... to no$cash for properly documenting the ZX81 ports.